honeycombio/refinery/rules.md

 ### `Scope`

 Controls the scope of the rule evaluation.
-If set to "trace" (the default), then each condition can apply to any span in the trace independently.
+If set to `trace` (the default), then each condition can apply to any span in the trace independently.
-If set to "span", then all of the conditions in the rule will be evaluated against each span in the trace and the rule only succeeds if all of the conditions match on a single span together.
+If set to `span`, then all of the conditions in the rule will be evaluated against each span in the trace and the rule only succeeds if all of the conditions match on a single span together.

 Type: `string`